cfarkas/SARS-CoV-2-freebayes/README.md

 Execution takes 98000 cpu seconds (~27.2 hrs) in a regular ubuntu workstation with a peak of ~ 4GB of RAM.

 -This operation will obtain joint calls in a single vcf containing all samples (merged.GISAID.AF.vcf).
 In this matrix, zeros indicate absence of variant and ones indicate the presence of the variant, per sample.
 Viral frequencies (AF field) were also added.
 An intermediate file will be also generated: combined_sites.vcf containing just merged variants
-- Users can change the name of the folder (i.e.: GISAID_North_America for North America GISAID genomes).

 -NOTE: It is recommended to process larger FASTA collections by chunks (i.e. chunks of 100000 genomes).
 We provide up to date analysis of GISAID genomes here: https://github.com/cfarkas/SARS-CoV-2-freebayes/wiki (November 2020) using ~230000 genomes.
 Ubuntu users need to change ulimit -s and -n parameters, see README_ulimit file in this repository for details.